 Cover a baking tray with baking parchment; pipe small rounds of batter, approximately 5 cm in diameter, in staggered lines on the tray so they won’t touch while baking.
 Lightly tap the baking tray on the work surface to remove any air bubbles; set aside at room temperature for 30 minutes.

 Bake the french macaroons for approximately 18 minutes depending on the oven.
 Remove from the baking tray and cool on a rack.

 In a saucepan, bring the 90 ml of cream and coconut milk to the boil.
 In a small bowl mix the tablespoon of cream with the potato starch, pour into the hot liquid.
 Whisk continually back to the boil.
 Pour onto the white chocolate, add the Malibu® and stir in with a whisk.

 Leave to cool, then add the butter pieces, and mix using a hand held blender.
 Refrigerate for 1 hour.

-Fit a piping bag with a star tip, fill with the coconut filling; pipe balls of ganache onto the flat side of half the macaroons; top with the remaining halves, pressing lightly to adhere.
+Fit a piping bag with a star tip, fill with the coconut filling; pipe balls of ganache onto the flat side of half the macarons; top with the remaining halves, pressing lightly to adhere.
 Ideally refrigerate overnight before serving.

 Essential step for obtaining smooth and shiny shells, the macaronnage consists of decreasing the volume of the egg white meringue.
-This technical gesture is done by hand and will enable air bubbles to escape from the preparation ensuring that the macaroons are smooth and homogeneous once removed from the oven.
+This technical gesture is done by hand and will enable air bubbles to escape from the preparation ensuring that the macarons are smooth and homogeneous once removed from the oven.